 Weight loss seems like a simple equation: consume less energy than you expend.
 However, according to Gale, some individuals make the mistake of not consuming enough.
 "Restricting calories too low can lower your metabolic rate and cause your body to store more fat," she says.
 "When you return to your normal food intake patterns, you may not burn calories at the same rate you did before, causing you to pack on the pounds."

-The Remedy Rx: Talk to a nutritional expert, and follow an eating plan that provides all the nutrients you need.
+The Rx: Talk to a nutritional expert, and follow an eating plan that provides all the nutrients you need.
 And live your healthiest life with these 50 Secrets to Live to 100!